raulmarinperez/osbdet/README.md

 # Open Source Big Data Educational Toolkit (OSBDET)
 OSBDET is a test environment creation tool which facilitates the creation of sandboxes containing a bunch of open source technologies all together.
 These tests environments are targeting people who want to take their first steps with Big Data technologies easily.

-The following are some of the Big Data frameworks OSBDET is able to bring to a test environment:
+The following are some of the Big Data frameworks that OSBDET is able to bring into a test environment:

 - Hadoop 3
 - Hive 3